Applifting/link-shortener/README.md

 To do eventually:

-- Forbid using endpoints that already exist as part of the application
 - Overview HTTP error codes and create templates to display them to users
 - Write unit tests